mautic/user-documentation/docs/contacts/custom_fields.rst

 |

-1. **Lock icon** -  The core installation uses these fields, and they can't be removed.
+1. **Lock icon** -  The core installation uses these fields, you can't remove them.

 2. **List icon** - You can use these fields as filters for Segments.